nitkizs/test/test.md

 * **Unique Old XML**
   Contains only unique images from the existing dataset after duplicate removal

+* **Combined Unique XML**
+  Contains merged unique images from both new and old datasets

 These XML files are used to finalize dataset selection and retrieve the corresponding filtered images.